Public opinion on climate change: Income

 Income has a strong influence on public opinion regarding policies such as building more fossil fuel power plants or whether we should lighten up on environmental standards in industries.
-People that have bigger incomes in the states of Washington.
-Oregon, California and Idaho are more likely to support the policy regarding building new power plants and support lightening up on environmental standards in industries compared to people with a smaller income.
+People that have bigger incomes in the states of Washington, Oregon, California and Idaho are more likely to support the policy regarding building new power plants and support lightening up on environmental standards in industries compared to people with a smaller income.

-Economic Factors
+Economic factors

 Development of climate change policies is influenced by economic conditions.
 For a long period of time, such conditions were seen to play an important role in influencing political behavior.
 Economic issues and environmental issues are often seen as a trade-off since something that helps one was believed to negatively affect the other.
 Accordingly, the environment is usually seen as a problem that is not as big and crucial as the economy.

-Consensus Messages from Scientists

-Using consensus messages from scientists would make progress in helping people understand and accept the realities of climate change and its dangers.
-There was an influence in getting conservative people to believe in pro-social climate change beliefs when researchers used consensus messages from scientists with the help of pretesting and protesting their climate change beliefs.
-However, the consensus messages did little to help influence the skeptical people that do not believe in the danger of climate change.